Isabel Moreira

-Isabel Moreira (born 1976) is a Portuguese jurist and politician of the Socialist Party (PS) who has been serving as a member of the Assembly of the Republic since 2011.
+Isabel de Lima Mayer Alves Moreira (born 2 April 1976) is a Portuguese jurist and politician of the Socialist Party (PS) who has been serving as a member of the Assembly of the Republic since 2011.
 She is known for her campaigns in favour of LGBT rights.

 Early life

 Isabel de Lima Mayer Alves Moreira was born in Rio de Janeiro, Brazil on 2 April 1976, the fourth of six children of Adriano Moreira and Isabel Mónica Maia de Lima Mayer.
 Her father had been an influential politician in Portugal in the mid-20th century, who was close to the repressive Estado Novo government and was for two years Minister of Overseas Territories.
 When the government was overthrown in 1974 by the Carnation Revolution, he and his family moved to Rio de Janeiro for two years.

 Isabel Moreira was educated at the Mira Rio college in Lisbon, a school linked to Opus Dei.
 She has said that this led to her being distanced from religion.
 She then did undergraduate studies in law at the Faculty of Law of the University of Lisbon, followed by a master's degree in constitutional law.
 In 1997, she married Tiago de Ayala Martins Barata in Sintra.
 They are divorced and had no children.